EinsteinToolkit/et2022uidaho/_lectures/14-Contributed3/index.md

 ---
 layout: default
 usemathjax: true
-title: "Contributed talk 3"
+title: "Visualizing black hole data with proxys"
-author: TBA
+author: Maria J. Rodriguez
-institution: TBA
+institution: Utah State University
-shortinst: TBA
+shortinst: USU
 # upload your slides as slides.pdf
 # upload your recorded talk as recording.mp4
 # all other files in this directory will show up as "additional files"